scontain/scone/k8s.md

 kubectl get nodes || { echo "Failed to list Kubernetes nodes: Exiting" ; exit 1; }
 ```

+## Enabling TCP on Docker Daemon

+The image requires TCP on the Docker Daemon.
+If you are using a Kubernetes cluster with confidential nodes, you can enable TCP on the Docker Daemon by running the [enable docker script](scripts/enable_docker_tcp.sh)

+> Note: Enabling TCP on the Docker is a security risk.
+We provide a [script](scripts/disable_docker_tcp.sh) to disable the TCP when you are done with the workshop.

 ## Deployment

 You need to login to the docker registry `registry.scontain.yom` with an account that has access to the namespace `scone.cloud`.
 If you are already logged in to `registry.scontain.yom`, you are all set.
 If you have not logged in yet, please set the following variables: